Przytoń, Łobez County

 Przytoń (Klaushagen) is a village in the administrative district of Gmina Węgorzyno, within Łobez County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 3 km east of Węgorzyno, 12 km south of Łobez, and 69 km east of the regional capital Szczecin.

+History

+During World War II, on 2 February 1945, the village was the site of a stopover during the German-organised march of some 6,000 Polish prisoners of war from the Oflag II-D camp headed westwards.